QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ## Overview

-This lecture is about illustrateing business cycles in different countries and period.
+This lecture is about illustrating business cycles in different countries and period.

 The business cycle refers to the fluctuations in economic activity over time.
 These fluctuations can be observed in the form of expansions, contractions, recessions, and recoveries in the economy.

-In this lecture, we will see expensions and contractions of economies from 1960s to the recent pandemic using [World Bank API](https://documents.worldbank.org/en/publication/documents-reports/api).
+In this lecture, we will see expansions and contractions of economies from 1960s to the recent pandemic using [World Bank API](https://documents.worldbank.org/en/publication/documents-reports/api).

 In addition to what's in Anaconda, this lecture will need the following libraries to get World bank data